 It darted back and forth and it didn’t take long to realize that there was no way it would find it’s way out.
 I grabbed my snow shovel and lifted it up to try and guide it in the right direction, but all I managed to do was frighten it.
-Still I tried gently coaxing it for a while, hoping that I could get it to fly low enough to see the giant 8’x16′ garage door opening and fly to freedom.
+Still I tried gently coaxing it for a while, hoping that I could get it to fly low enough to see the giant 8’x16′ garage door opening and fly outside.
 It just wasn’t working.
-I kept trying to think of different approaches, but there simply wasn’t one that wouldn’t hurt or harm it or even scare it further.
+I kept trying to think of different approaches, but there simply wasn’t one that wouldn’t hurt it or even scare it more.

-I know that the Lord is truly aware of His every creation, including this little hummingbird.
+I know that the Lord is aware of all His creatures including this little hummingbird.
 I figured the simplest, though not necessarily the easiest way to do this was to take it in my hand and walk outside with it and release it.
-I silently prayed to God that I could truly think of no other way.
-Any flying thing that finds its way into my garage eventually dies and I didn’t want this fate for the hummingbird and I asked for help.
+I prayed to God and I told Him that I couldn’t think of any other way to help it.
+Anything that finds its way into my garage eventually dies from the heat in the summer and I didn’t want the the hummingbird to die, too, so I asked for help.
 I needed this little bird to trust me.

 Just as soon as I had prayed, the hummingbird landed on a wire hanging above the motor of my garage door opener.
 It sat there and just looked at me.
 I knew this was my chance.
-I slowly climbed up on the hood of my car, careful not to make any sudden movements.
-I crawled up the windshield towards it as it continued staring straight at me.
+I slowly climbed up on the hood of my car and crawled up the windshield towards it as it looked straight at me.
 By now I was just a few feet away from it.
 I reached past the garage door motor and wrapped my hand around its little body.
 I braced myself, being in a awkward position, to keep from falling or sliding off my car and with my other hand I gently unwrapped its tiny feet from the wire as it did not seem to want to let go.

 I was elated as I looked at the little guy just barely poking its head through my fingers.
-It was so small.
-I carefully climbed back down my car and walked outside where I observed it peeking through my fingers.
+I couldn’t get over how tiny it was inside my hand.
+I carefully climbed back down my car and walked outside as it peeked through my fingers.
 It was a beautiful iridescent green in color.
 I opened my hand and watched it fly away.
-What a wonderful experience that was!
+It was such a cool experience!
 I was thankful that God answered my prayer and I know that He cares about all of His creatures, even as tiny as a hummingbird.
 Because of this and many other personal experiences, I know that anything that we ask of God is granted us, if it is expedient in Him, if we ask in faith.
 Not all prayers are answered as quickly.
-I have literally spent hours at a time on my knees in fervent supplication before finally receiving an answer.
-This particular experience at this particular point in my life was also a great reassurance to me that God is aware of and loves one of His children named Marc Martinez.
+I’ve literally spent hours at a time on my knees praying before finally receiving an answer.
+This particular experience at this particular point in my life reassured me that God is aware of me.